CAESAR SALAD DAYS

 The dressing is more of a vinaigrette than the fattening, creamy versions found in a lot of restaurants these days.
 Many people think it’s an Italian salad and it kind of is, but they have the wrong Caesar in mind.
 It was developed in Tijuana, Mexico by Caesar Cardini, an Italian immigrant.
 The Joy of Cooking version is a bit different than Cardini’s original which didn’t contain anchovies and was considerably more eggy.

 Over the years I’ve modified it a bit.
 I found that I really don’t need the raw egg as a binder, though sometimes I do add a splash of Egg Beaters to give the dressing a little more body.
-I also skip the croutons to keep the carbs down, I add even more healthy Omega 3s packed anchovies for protein, and lately I’ve been using a new meyer lemon infused olive oil that I just adore.
+I also skip the croutons to keep the carbs down, and I add even more healthy Omega 3s packed anchovies for protein.

 I’m now 30 years and 3000 miles away from my Midwestern childhood.
 My personal taste is a well defined aspect of my personality that I’ve been able to make a nice living from.
 Can I give all of the credit to a salad?
 Perhaps.